Relax and Explore Ie Island

 At the end of April, the Ie Island Lily Festival takes place at the Lily Field Park.
 Elegant snow-white Easter lilies cover the park, along with colorful varieties from around the world.
 During the festival there are fireworks, sky lanterns, and evening illuminations.

 The Ie Island Hibiscus Garden is open all year round.
 It allows visitors to learn about one of Okinawa’s common flowers, as more than 1000 different varieties of hibiscuses grow in the garden.
-Worth checking out are the giant Hawaiian hibiscus measuring 30 cm across and the hybrid varieties the facility creates on the island.
+Worth checking out are the giant Hawaiian hibiscus measuring 30 centimeters across and the hybrid varieties the facility creates on the island.

 If you’re looking for local snacks or souvenirs, then a visit to the Ie-Jima Product Center at the port terminal is in order.
 Ie Island produces peanuts called jimami in Okinawan, which are the main ingredient of the traditional specialty, jimami tofu.
 Unlike soy-based tofu, jimami tofu is made from peanuts and sweet potato starch.
 It has a smooth texture, a delicious taste, and is packed with vitamins.
 Kekkun chips are a popular new snack.
 Made from wheat grown on the island, they have a crispy, light texture.